History of the socialist movement in the United States: 2000s–2015: Great Recession and Occupy

+In 2009, Redneck Revolt was founded as a socialist pro-guns organization.
+Although the group does not identify itself as part of the political left, nor as politically liberal, it has been argued that the group's ideology is a form of libertarian socialism.
+In 2018, the Socialist Rifle Association, a similar socialist organization, was founded.

-The Occupy Wall Street movement provided a breeding ground for anti-capitalist activism that featured anarchists and socialists, and gave a renewed interest to socialist thought.
+In 2011, the Occupy Wall Street movement provided a breeding ground for anti-capitalist activism that featured anarchists and socialists, and gave a renewed interest to socialist thought.
 The long-term background of Occupy begins with the Great Recession, which boosted sentiment for the anti-Capitalist and Social Democratic left, and created a movement against rampant wealth inequality, greed, and rallied for corporations to be held accountable for their incessant lobbying and economic strong-arming of the personal wealth of the owner-class.
 According to Holly Campbell:

-"In addition, the Occupy movement itself also created a number of spaces through which to communicate and exercise dissent—physical spaces through encampments (for their duration), a virtual space of discussion through social media, and an intellectual space through, again, the language of popular occupation and 'the 99%.'
-All of these spaces have provided a place for people to gather and partake in a sustained dialogue through which to share stories, generate knowledge, and develop resources for dissent against the forces of neoliberal capitalism."

 Although the Occupy movement did falter, it did help to revitalize the American Left, which lost considerable influence since the 1970s.
 There was a greater mainstream interest to left-wing politics and socialism.